5 Best Prepaid Cell Phone Plans for 2020

 Some of the links in this post are from our sponsors.
 Read our disclosure to see how we make money.

-If you’re looking to save money on your cell phone bill, I’ve got great news for you.
+If you’re looking to save money on your cell phone bill, I’ve got terrific news for you.
 The best prepaid phone plans cost much less than traditional contracts and have made tremendous progress in service quality and device options in recent years.

 The key difference with these affordable cell phone plans is you pay in advance for only what you need, instead of paying at the end of the month for features you may not use.
 This single feature often saves you hundreds of dollars annually.